20. Sound

 How fast do sound waves travel?
 That’s a simple question with a somewhat complicated answer.
 Because sound waves are pressure vibrations that move through a medium, the speed that those vibrations move is dependent on the medium.
 Lots of things can affect the speed of sound.

 First, consider what happens to the speed of sound in different phases of matter.
 Sound waves travel when molecules bump into each other, transmitting energy from one place to another.
-If molecules are more rigid and spaced closer together, then the speed of sound will be faster than if molecules are loosely connected and spaced far apart.
-This means that sound travels fastest through solids, where molecules are tightly packed, and slowest through gases, where molecules are very far apart.
+If molecules are more rigid and spaced more closely together, then the speed of sound will be faster than if molecules are loosely connected and spaced far apart.
+This means that sound travels fastest through solids, where molecules are tightly packed, and most slowly through gases, where molecules are very far apart.
 The speed of sound through a liquid will be somewhere in between.
 Sound waves will not travel at all through a vacuum, as there are no molecules present to cause pressure vibrations.

-Most of the time, humans probably experience sound waves as they move through air: a gas.
+Most of the time, humans experience sound waves as they move through air: a gas.
 So what is the speed of sound in air?
 There is no one answer to this question.
 The biggest factor that influences the speed of sound in air is the temperature.
 To a small degree, things such as humidity and wind speed can affect the speed of sound as well.

 It is possible to use an equation to determine the speed of sound in air.
 This equation was experimentally derived, and air temperature is the independent variable.
 The equation states that the speed of sound at a given temperature is equal to